Taming-the-BEAST/StarBeast3-Tutorial/README.md

 ## 2.3 Run The Analysis

-Now, we will run the XMl with BEAST2.
+Now, we will run the XML with BEAST2.
 This analysis may take a bit longer than the previous one.
-To analyse the results while you analysis is running, you can choose to proceed with so-called _precooked_ runs we provide.
+To analyse the results while your analysis is running, you can choose to proceed with so-called _precooked_ runs we provide.
 However, make sure to verify that your resulting log files are similar to ones we provide at the end of the run.

 > Launch **BEAST2**
 >